oldlaptop/iheart-mplayer/README.md

 and
 **iheart-vlc**
-naively pass all their arguments to iheart-url, and all of iheart-url's stdio output to the player.
-Players do not particularly like the output of **-h,**
+naively pass all their arguments to iheart-url, and all of iheart-url's stdio output as an argument to the player.
+Players do not particularly like the output of
+**-h,**
 **-i,**
 or